gruns/ImmortalDB/README.md

 ### How IronDB works

-When you store a key-value pair in IronDB, that key and value are saved redundantly in the browser's cookie, IndexedDB, LocalStorage, and SessionStorage storage engines.
+When you store a key-value pair in IronDB, that key and value are saved redundantly in the browser's cookies, IndexedDB, LocalStorage, and SessionStorage storage engines.

 When a value is retrieved via its key, IronDB